marcinx64/pp-to-amd-epp/README.md

 There is no configuration required.

-Tested on Fedora 39 with 6.5.6 kernel on ASUS Zephyrus g14 2021 AMD Ryzen 9 5900HS
+Tested on Fedora 39 Silverblue with 6.5.6 kernel on ASUS Zephyrus g14 2021 AMD Ryzen 9 5900HS

 dependencies:
 * python3